Darktron/pre-compiled/README.md

 2. Disable battery manager, battery optimization for Termux app.
 3. If you long press anywhere within Termux then click `More` there is an option to `Keep screen on`.
 4. Use a pool with low latency to your location/internet.
-5. Give the miner/stratum to stabilize your hashrate(~30m-1h).
+5. Give the miner/stratum time to stabilize hashrate(~30m-1h).